jessepav/lacygoill-wiki-backup/awk/sed.md

     $ cd /tmp; mkdir dir 2>/dev/null; \
       sed -i'dir/*.bak' 's/bar/XXX/' /tmp/file
-    sed: cannot rename /tmp/file: No such file or directory~
+    sed: cannot rename /tmp/file: No such file or directory˜

 Here, `*`  is expanded  into `/tmp/file`, and  sed tries to  create a  backup in `dir/tmp/file.bak`, but `dir/tmp/` doesn't exist.